Nintendo 64 Architecture

 Apart from the UMA, the structure of RAM is a little bit complicated, so I’ll try to keep it simple.
 Here it goes…

-The system physically contains 4.5 MB of RAM, however, it’s connected using a 9-bit data bus where the 9th bit is reserved for the GPU (more details in the ‘Graphics’ section).
+The system physically contains 4.5 MB of RAM, however, it’s connected using a 9-bit data bus where the 9th bit is reserved for the GPU (I explain more in the ‘Graphics’ section).
 As a consequence, every component except the GPU will only find up to 4 MB.

 Image